 How can I become a Program Advisory Committee Member?

-Appointments to a PAC are made by the Board of Governors and the vice-president, Academic or the recommendation of the college’s school deans.
+Appointments to a PAC are made by the Vice President, Academic on the recommendation of the program’s Executive Dean/Dean.

 What kind of time commitment is required?

 Committee members can expect to spend approximately 15 to 20 hours per year on their committee involvement.

 What is the length of service?